History of the Zalinski

 Investigations by the Canadian Coast Guard indicated that the wreck was most likely the Brigadier General M.G.
 Zalinski.

-As a result of the discovery of munitions at the wreck site, no further response operations can be conducted until an assessment of the munitions is completed and the wreck site is declared safe.
-The Canadian Coast Guard issued a warning in January 2004, ordering mariners to avoid anchoring or fishing within 200 metres of the wreck site, which is about 27 metres below the water's surface.
+As a result of the discovery of munitions at the wreck site, no further response operations could be conducted until an assessment of the munitions was completed and the wreck site was declared safe.
+The Canadian Coast Guard issued a warning in January 2004, ordering mariners to avoid anchoring or fishing within 200 metres of the wreck site, which was about 27 metres below the water's surface.

-The Canadian government is currently developing a response plan to remove all the oil and munitions from the wreck, possibly by 2010.
-The U.S. government has also been contacted, requesting their potential involvement and participation with the response, a cargo manifest list to assist in assessing the risk posed by the munitions, and details on the size of the vessel and its fuel tanks.
+In 2010, the Canadian government developed a response plan to remove all the oil and munitions from the wreck.
+The U.S. government was contacted, requesting their potential involvement and participation with the response, a cargo manifest list to assist in assessing the risk posed by the munitions, and details on the size of the vessel and its fuel tanks.

 As a test of our new sidescan sonar, Ocean Ecology decided to try to obtain some sidescan images of the Zalinski in August 2009.
 We spent two days at the site, and while somewhat disappointed (we were expecting to see hull superstructures and masts), we did manage to find the wreck and get a few images.
 Later, anecdotal reports from people who had talked to the divers and seen some of the ROV footage indicated that the ship was possibly lying bottom-up, and was heavily covered with sediment.
 This made us feel somewhat more positive about our results, as our images appear to show only the curve of the hull, with no apparent superstructures.